 Nitriding steel

-Common uses for nitriding are in the treatment of small gears, crankshafts and wear parts.
-We can supply all types of nitrous steel – even specially adapted products – with short lead times.
+Nitrided steels are a specific group of materials well suited to this type of hardening.
+Common applications for nitriding are in the treatment of small gears, crankshafts and wear parts.
+We can supply all types of nitrided steel - including customised products - with short lead times.

 41CrAlMo7 |